reymon359/collman/README.md

 ### Create a collection

-Let's create a _fruits collection_ as an example.
+Let's create a _fruits' collection_ as an example.
 You can find it in the `assets/examples` directory from this repository.

 First, create a directory with any name you want.